Mongolian Beef Stir-Fry with Ramen Recipe

-I remember the first time I tried Mongolian beef at a local Chinese restaurant.
+I remember first trying Mongolian beef at a local Chinese restaurant.
 The beef was tender and juicy, the sauce was rich and savory, and the vegetables were crisp-tender.
 I was hooked.
 I knew I had to learn how to make this dish at home.

 After a lot of trial and error, I finally perfected my Mongolian beef recipe.